schubergphilis/terraform-aws-mcaf-route53-resolver/UPGRADING.md

 `target_ips`: List of IP addresses for the target IPs.

 Submodule: resolver-logging
-`cloudwatch_logging_configuration`: Cloudwatch logs configuration, including KMS key ARN, optional log group name (default /platform/route53/resolver-query-logs), and optional retention in days (default 90).
+`cloudwatch_logging_configuration`: Cloudwatch logs configuration, including KMS key ARN.
 `vpc_id`: The ID of the VPC where the resolver endpoint will be created and logging will be associated.